StrongRay/Tensorflow-1.12-GPU-Ubuntu-18.04/README.md

     Do you wish to build TensorFlow with VERBS support? [y/N]: N Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]: N Do you wish to build TensorFlow with CUDA support? [y/N]: Y Please specify the CUDA SDK version you want to use, e.g. 7.0.
-[Leave empty to default to CUDA 9.0]: 9.2 Please specify the location where CUDA 9.2 toolkit is installed.
+[Leave empty to default to CUDA 9.0]: **9.2** Please specify the location where CUDA 9.2 toolkit is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]: /usr/local/cuda
     Please specify the cuDNN version you want to use.
-[Leave empty to default to cuDNN 7.0]: 7.2.1 Please specify the location where cuDNN 7.2.1 library is installed.
+[Leave empty to default to cuDNN 7.0]: **7.2.1** Please specify the location where cuDNN 7.2.1 library is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:/usr/lib/x86_64-linux-gnu
     Please note that each additional compute capability significantly increases your build time and binary size.
 [Default is: 6.1] 5.0
     Do you want to use clang as CUDA compiler? [y/N]: N Please specify which gcc should be used by nvcc as the host compiler.
-[Default is /usr/bin/gcc]: /usr/bin/gcc Do you wish to build TensorFlow with MPI support? [y/N]: N Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -march=native
+[Default is /usr/bin/gcc]: /usr/bin/gcc Do you wish to build TensorFlow with MPI support? [y/N]: N Please specify the NCCL version you want to use.
+If NCLL 2.2 is not installed, then you can use version 1.3 that can be fetched automatically but it may have worse performance with multiple GPUs.
+[Default is 2.2]: **2.2.1**
+    Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -march=native
     If you would like to use a local MKL instead of downloading, please set the environment variable "TF_MKL_ROOT" every time before build.
     Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: N

-    Configuration finished [there was an NCCL question asked but I did not capture it here.. ]
+    Configuration finished

 ## 3. Do the build

 ### a.
-Start the bazel build [from your tensorflow directory .. for me was /home/kenghee/tensorflow
+Start the bazel build [from your tensorflow directory, for me this is /home/xxxx/tensorflow
 ```
 bazel build --config=opt --config=cuda //tensorflow/tools/pip_package:build_pip_package
 ```